false live

 Immune cells in the gut interact with your microbiome.
 By communicating with immune cells, the gut microbiome can control how your body responds to infection.

-According to UCLA Health, gut bacteria are the healthiest and support strong immunity when their hosts (that's us) consume plant foods that are high in fiber.
+According to UCLA Health, gut bacteria are the healthiest and support strong immunity when their hosts (that's us) consume food that is high in fiber.

 Signs of an unhealthy gut